-The CMV-22B is expected to field with Initial Operational Capability (IOC) and deploy for the first time (projected) in 2021.
+The CMV-22B is expected to field with Initial Operational Capability (IOC) in 2021 (projected).
 While the Program of Record has 48 CMV-22 projected, the Navy currently plans to procure only 44 aircraft.

 Primary Function: Airborne Re-supply / Logistics to the Seabase (AR/LSB).